 A Simple Yet Effective System

 My interactive notebooks are simple spiral-bound notebooks into which students glue or tape my handouts.
-It's not especially fancy, and there are no pop-up cut outs or pages to color in.
-It's just a simple, functional way for students to create, write, and explore ideas all in the same place.
+It’s not an especially fancy system, and there are no pop-up cutouts or pages to color in.
+It’s just a simple, functional way for students to create, write, and explore ideas all in the same place.